phouchguk/scrap/README.md

 ## Features

-This implementation covers the core language and then some:

 ### Language
 - **All primitive types** — `int`, `float`, `text`, `bytes`, `()` (hole)
 - **Lists** — `[1, 2, 3]`, cons `>+`, append `+<`, concat `++`